February 5, 2009

 Although the fur industry does its best to keep the cruelty out of sight, suffering is a common ingredient in both methods of procuring fur, be it fur factory farming or trapping.
 Many, perhaps more than half, of these animals are killed specifically for fur trim—it is not a by-product.

-Over one and a half million animals, primarily minks and foxes, are killed each year on fur factory farms in Canada.
+Over two and a half million animals, primarily minks and foxes, are killed each year on fur factory farms in Canada.
 These animals live in horrific conditions in tiny, filthy cages, are denied basic care and denied the ability to satisfy their most basic instinctual behaviours.
 Their suffering peaks at the time of their slaughter, when they are killed in one of four ways—gassing, neck-breaking, lethal injection or anal electrocution,.

 The secrets to fur’s success—lies and misinformation

 The fur industry is fighting hard to survive as the public becomes more aware and sensitive to the enormous suffering inherent in the production of fur.
 A culture of misinformation and outright lies has grown from the industry’s desperation and has allowed a dying trade to regain a great deal of strength.

 Shaving, dyeing, weaving and even mislabeling fur products are some of the ways the industry tries to disguise their products’ bloody origins.
 In addition to this, the heavily subsidized Fur Council of Canada uses taxpayers’ dollars to present misleading arguments.
 Even if you are not buying fur, your tax dollars are supporting this unnecessary cruelty.

 What we are doing

 HSI Canada is committed to ending the pointless cruelty and killing perpetrated in the name of fashion.
 By educating the public and corporations, we will fight the misinformation and lies put forth by the fur industry.